HEVAWEB/emse-laparo-dashboard/doc/GUIDE.md

 ### Create your project on Gitlab

-First of all, create a copy of this Git repository (in "Web") in your own GitLab group (ex.: in "Data Science").
+First of all, create a copy of this Git repository ("web/dashboard-template") in your own GitLab group (ex.: in "Data Science").
-It is mandatory since forking is not an option because of GitLab's limitations (unfortunately).
-To do so:
+You shall follow the steps below to do so.

 #### New repository

 Create a new **empty** GitLab repository in the correct group/subgroup (from the internet interface of GitLab).

-**Warning**: do not select the box **Initialize repository with a README** (so that your project is truly empty).
+**Warning**: do not select the box **Initialize repository with a README**.
+The template's README file contains a checklist you should keep.

 > You should choose a friendly name: how about
 > **client-study-dashboard**?

-Remark: once created, your new repository has an URL, most likely: `https://gitlab.hevaweb.com/data_science/client-study-dashboard`
+Note: once created, your new repository has an URL, most likely: `https://gitlab.hevaweb.com/data_science/client-study-dashboard`.
+This is another reason to follow the naming convention above.

 #### **Option 1**: Command line